combat writing badge

 KILL HOUSE :

-a building used for training military and paramilitary agents in the tactics and techniques of intervention and rescue, especially urban combat, by presenting typical, atypical, and specific scenarios during which FLASHBANGs, MILES, and SIM-AMMO is used; some setups include sound effects, visual distractions, and BOOBY-TRAPs.
+a building used for training military and paramilitary agents in the tactics and techniques of intervention and rescue, especially urban combat, by presenting typical, atypical, and specific scenarios during which MILES, PAINTBALL, SIM-AMMO, live AMMO, FLASHBANGs, and EXPLOSIVEs are used; some setups include sound effects, visual distractions, and BOOBY-TRAPs.
 The KILL HOUSE, also called "shooting house", may be a MOCK-UP of an aircraft fuselage, an embassy building, an apartment complex, a business office, or small factory designed in European, Asian, or Near Eastern style.
 These training sessions are normally videotaped for post-event review.
-See BODYGUARD, DOOR KICKING, BREACHER, STACK, MOUT, LRP, DELTA FORCE, SPECIAL OPERATIONS, ANTI-TERRORISM, COUNTER-TERRORISM, RED FLAG.
+Compare TIRE CITY; see BODYGUARD, DOOR KICKING, BREACHER, STACK, DOUBLE TAP, MOUT, DELTA FORCE, SPECIAL OPERATIONS, ANTI-TERRORISM, COUNTER-TERRORISM, AT CLOSE QUARTERS, RED FLAG.

 KILL RING :